eastk1m/Mental-Notes/README.md

 Collaboration: Share your plans with other people.
 Itineraries.
 Everyday Use: The app will help users quickly jot down thoughts, ideas, and reminders.

+PASSWORDS!

-3. Architecture
+5. Architecture
-Modular Design:
+* Modular Design:
-Core Module: Basic note-taking functionality.
+* Core Module: Basic note-taking functionality.
-Additional Modules:
+* Additional Modules:
-Voice-to-text conversion.
+* Voice-to-text conversion.
-Reminder notifications.
+* Reminder notifications.
-Note categorization and search.
+* Note categorization and search.
-Extensibility: Ensure the app can easily integrate new features like cloud sync or advanced search without major changes to the core.
+* Extensibility: Ensure the app can easily integrate new features like cloud sync or advanced search without major changes to the core.

 4. Data Handling
 Mock Data: Use mock data for initial development and testing.
 Database Integration: If needed, integrate a lightweight database like SQLite, ensuring it doesn’t complicate the core implementation.

-5. Coding Practices
+6. Coding Practices
-Branching: Implement conditional logic to handle different user inputs and scenarios (e.g., voice vs. text input).
+* Branching: Implement conditional logic to handle different user inputs and scenarios (e.g., voice vs. text input).
-Loops: Use loops for repetitive tasks like iterating over notes.
+* Loops: Use loops for repetitive tasks like iterating over notes.
-Methods: Create reusable methods for common functionalities like saving a note, setting a reminder, etc.
+* Methods: Create reusable methods for common functionalities like saving a note, setting a reminder, etc.
-Classes: Design classes to encapsulate data and behavior, promoting code reusability and organization (e.g., Note, Reminder, Category classes).
+* Classes: Design classes to encapsulate data and behavior, promoting code reusability and organization (e.g., Note, Reminder, Category classes).